isc-projects/bind9/doc/notes/notes-current.rst

   ``named-journalprint -d`` (downgrade) or ``named-journalprint -u`` (upgrade).
 Note that this *must not* be done while ``named`` is running.
 [GL #2505]

+- Fix a crash when transferring a zone over TLS, after "named" previously skipped a master.
+[GL #2562]